-This is the home of the SWITCH power system planning model.
-You can find documentation and downloads at the following locations:
+You can find documentation and downloads for the Switch power system planning model at the following locations:

-- A preprint of our paper on Switch 2.0 gives an overview of Switch, and the accompanying Supporting Information gives a complete mathematical description of the model.
+- Our open-access paper on Switch 2.0 in SoftwareX gives an overview of Switch, and the accompanying Supplementary material gives a complete mathematical description of the model.

-Please contact Matthias Fripp at firstname.lastname@example.org if you have questions or need help installing and running SWITCH.
+Please send a message to the Switch Model Google group (email@example.com or https://groups.google.com/forum/#!forum/switch-model) or contact Matthias Fripp at firstname.lastname@example.org if you have questions or need help installing and running Switch.